EnterpriseDB/tpa/ui/README.md

 populated by the 2nd Quadrant central monitoring and alerting system.
 This uses Celery for task queues.

 ## Requirements

 ### External services

+* TPA: From the perspective of this UI application, TPA is a provisioning and discovery service.
+The web app will run TPA from a batch queue on a non-frontline server, and the input will always be a well-formed and validated config.yml file representing the desired cluster provisioned state.

+The syntax or format of the response message from TPA is yet to be specified.

 * Target provider on which TPA managed clusters (will) reside.
 Currently this is AWS only.
 This will be accessed both via the web app for discovery, and TPA